Sebastian-0912/AICUP2024/README.md

     - [Download the dataset and model pth file from Google Drive](https://drive.google.com/drive/folders/1Mxp4B1yuSctp7qlfUX5wPFpy57u8t_vQ).

 2. **Organize the dataset:**
-    Place the dataset in the `dataset/train` directories.
-The directory structure should look like this:
+    Place the train dataset in the `dataset/train` and the test dataset in the `dataset/test` directories.
+The directory structure should look like this and `run.py` is used to fill the label to solid, so judges may not need to use that file, because we have supply the solid label.:

     ```
-    your-repo/
+    AICUP2024/
     ├── dataset/
     │   ├── train/
     │   │   ├── img/